-It seems like the travel industry is abuzz with “carbon-neutral this” and “carbon-offset that”, but what is the real-life impact of these programs?
+It seems like the travel industry is abuzz with “carbon-offset this” and “carbon-offset that”, but what is the real-life impact of these programs?
 We spoke to Dr. Wendy Buckley, Client Manager at Carbon Footprint Ltd to learn more.

 As greenhouse gas emissions continue to rise and it becomes increasingly clear that major change is needed to reach the goals set out in the Paris Agreement, more and more companies are looking for ways to become more sustainable, including ours.

-Blacklane is a tech company that connects travelers with chauffeurs in over 300 cities worldwide, and as part of our green initiatives, we offset every ride and all our operations with Carbon Footprint Ltd. That makes us a carbon-neutral company, but what does that actually mean for travelers, the environment, and the wind farm in India that our offsetting supports?
+Blacklane is a tech company that connects travelers with chauffeurs in over 300 cities worldwide, and as part of our green initiatives, we offset every ride and all our operations with Carbon Footprint Ltd. That makes us a carbon offset company, but what does that actually mean for travelers, the environment, and the wind farm in India that our offsetting supports?

 What is carbon offsetting?